 McCombe LJ did not believe that too great an onus would be placed on hospitals to give patients information about triage waiting times: “it would not have been beyond the hospital’s resources to tell patients such as this claimant, by way of leaflet if nothing else, that head injuries would normally be assessed initially by a trained member of medical staff within about 30 minutes.”

 He concluded that the reality of the triage system should have been imparted to Mr Darnley and failure to do so was a breach of duty.
-Because HHJ Robinson had found as a fact that had this information been given, Mr Darnley would have waited, would have been seen within 30 minutes and would have been treated before he suffered any brain damage, McCombe LJ ruled that the breach of duty caused the injury and, therefore, Mr Darnley’s case should succeed.
+Because HHJ Robinson had found as a fact that had this information been given, Mr Darnley would have waited, would have been seen within 30 minutes and would have been treated before he sustained any brain damage, McCombe LJ ruled that the breach of duty caused the injury and, therefore, Mr Darnley’s case should succeed.

 Lord Lloyd-Jones (with whom Lady Hale, Lord Reed, Lord Kerr and Lord Hodge agreed) delivered the judgment of the Supreme Court, overturning the decision of the Court of Appeal.